Frequently Asked Questions About General Ecology Drinking Water Systems.

 The first mechanism strains bacteria, Giardia, Cryptosporidia, and other larger organisms and particle matter from the influent water, much like a window screen keeps flies from entering the house.

 The third mechanism consists of negative and positive electro-attractive forces, which are permanently induced into the matrix to attract even smaller particles that cannot be removed by microfiltration alone.
-Because of its unique microstructure matrix in combination with organic removal mechanisms, the Seagull® IV cartridge does not have the pathogenic bacteria buildup problems common to GAC, carbon block, extruded carbon and other coarser charcoal filters.
+Because of its unique microstructure matrix, combined with organic removal mechanisms, the Seagull® IV cartridge does not have the pathogenic bacteria buildup problems common to GAC, carbon block, extruded carbon, and other coarser charcoal filters.

-To our knowledge, General Ecology’s “Structured Matrix™” is the only technology formally certified to meet the EPA Standard for “purification” to protect against cysts, bacteria and viruses instantly without multiple pass through, added chemicals, electricity or hold time.
+To our knowledge, General Ecology’s “Structured Matrix™” is the only technology formally certified to meet the EPA Standard for “purification” to protect against cysts, bacteria, and viruses, providing instant protection without multiple passes, added chemicals, electricity, or hold time.

 Isn’t it necessary to add chemicals to destroy bacteria and viruses?

 Normally, yes.
-Chlorine, bromine, iodine, ozone and sometimes silver and other pesticides (economic poisons) are frequently used in efforts to destroy bacteria and viruses.
+Chlorine, bromine, iodine, ozone, and sometimes silver and other pesticides (economic poisons) are frequently used to destroy bacteria and viruses.
 Because it is General Ecology’s goal to remove chlorine and other economic poisons, it simply makes no sense to add even more of them during the so-called purification process.
-The Seagull® IV system does not rely on chemicals and is well known as the ecologically friendly, chemical free water purifier!
+The Seagull® IV system does not rely on chemicals and is well known as the ecologically friendly, chemical-free water purifier!

 How do I know when I need to change the cartridge?

-Relative to particular matter, including bacteria, algae, cysts and other sediment, the cartridge microstructure will load up and clog, resulting in a flow rate which will decline and eventually stop.
-The cartridge should also be changed when saturation from certain chemical contaminants such as hydrogen sulfide and other sulfur forms, tannin, lignin, and some other offensive materials of this type are evidenced by foul tastes, odors, or colour in your drinking water.
-We recommend also that the cartridge should be changed at least annually to prevent over accumulation of chemical contaminants such as EDB, PCB’s, TCE’s and so forth (since many of these chemicals are otherwise odorless and tasteless).
+With respect to particular matter, including bacteria, algae, cysts, and other sediment, the cartridge microstructure will load up and clog, resulting in a declining flow rate that eventually stops.
+The cartridge should also be changed when saturation from certain chemical contaminants, such as hydrogen sulphide and other sulphur forms, tannin, lignin, and some other offensive materials of this type, is evidenced by foul tastes, odours, or colour in your drinking water.
+We also recommend that the cartridge be changed at least annually to prevent the overaccumulation of chemical contaminants such as EDB, PCBs, TCEs, and so forth (since many of these chemicals are otherwise odourless and tasteless).
 If in doubt, please consult your General Ecology distributor or the company directly for advice.
-Cartridge life varies from area to area depending upon the amount and characteristics of the contamination in the water and the water usage rate.
+Cartridge life varies from area to area, depending upon the amount and characteristics of the contamination in the water and the water usage rate.
 In Los Angeles, for example, a six-month life for a cartridge serving a family of five for normal drinking and other food uses is an acceptable capacity.
-In Philadelphia, New York, and other locations where the water is less loaded with particulate matter, a life of approximately one year can be expected.
+In Philadelphia, New York, and other locations where water is less laden with particulate matter, a lifespan of approximately 1 year can be expected.

 Can I change the cartridge myself?